ashwin-nayak/pressure-projections/2D-room-example/README.md

 > [!IMPORTANT]
 > No exact solution is known apriori for this scenario and hence, no analytical errors can be computed.

-The computational time required to compute the pressure field using the first and second-order approximations are computed.
+The computational time and memory required for the pressure projections using the first and second-order approximations are computed.

 ## Run